tomtkg/tomtkg.github.io/index.md

 ## Education
 **The University of Electro-Communications, Chofu, Tokyo, Japan**
 * Apr.
-2020 - Present: &nbsp;&nbsp;Doctor &nbsp;of Philosophy in Engineering
+2020 - Mar.
+2023: &nbsp;Doctor &nbsp;of Philosophy in Engineering
 * Apr.
-2018 - Mar.2020: &nbsp;Master &nbsp;of Engineering (Informatics)
+2018 - Mar.
+2020: &nbsp;Master &nbsp;of Engineering (Informatics)
 * Apr.
-2014 - Mar.2018: Bachelor of Engineering (Informatics)
+2014 - Mar.
+2018: Bachelor of Engineering (Informatics)

 ## Professional and Society Memberships
 * Dec.
 2020 Institute of Electrical and Electronics Engineers (IEEE)